Skip to main content

 }

-3. Edit files - changes apply immediately!
+3. Edit files — changes apply immediately based on your container’s reload behavior.

 Testing During Development

-hud analyze hud-my-env:dev
+hud analyze my-env:dev

-hud debug hud-my-env:dev
+hud debug my-env:dev

 MCP Inspector